ArtCC/github-contributions-stream-deck-plugin/README.md

 1. Download the latest release from the [releases page](https://marketplace.elgato.com/stream-deck).
 2. Double-click the downloaded file to install it on your Stream Deck.

+You can install the plugin locally by downloading the code but if you want to help me in developing more software independently you can purchase the plugin officially from the Elgato Stream Deck market.
+Thank you very much!

 ## Configuration

 1. Drag the GitHub Contributions action onto your Stream Deck.